 When you are in Pine Valley, you'll notice that it is more blue-collar than most other communities in America.
 38.83% of Pine Valley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pine Valley is a town of professionals, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Pine Valley who work in farm management occupations (15.38%), teaching (14.65%), and management occupations (9.89%).

-Pine Valley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Pine Valley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Pine Valley does not have a public transit system used by locals to get to and from work.
+Pine Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Pine Valley who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Pine Valley have a bachelor's degree or advanced degree.
+The education level of Pine Valley citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.53% of adults 25 and older in Pine Valley have a college degree.

 The per capita income in Pine Valley in 2022 was $24,358, which is low income relative to New York and the nation.
 This equates to an annual income of $97,432 for a family of four.
 However, Pine Valley contains both very wealthy and poor people as well.